Skip to content

 Edge-case behaviour the example does not exercise but consumers should know about:

 • Listener exceptions are caught.
-A throw inside the callback does not propagate to the framework or other listeners (per 009 §register-epoch-cb! invocation rules).
+A throw inside the callback does not propagate to the framework or other listeners (per 009 §register-epoch-listener! invocation rules).
 The framework does not auto-evict the throwing listener — repeated throws keep the registration in place; eviction is the consumer's call.

 • Re-entrant dispatch from a callback.
 A callback that calls (rf/dispatch …) enqueues the new event; the new dispatch's drain begins on stack-unwind from the current callback fan-out, not before.
 Other registered epoch listeners still receive the current record before the re-entrant dispatch begins.